-1. See also ISO 11898 Sections 10.5.2 and 10.5.3.
+1. See also ISO 11898, Sections 10.5.2 and 10.5.3.

 - 6.7 Topology Requirements-The wiring topology of this network supports a linear structure.
-The supporting topology requirements are shown as follows.
-Note that the connection to an Off-Board Tool is optional. - 6.7.1 MULTIPLE ON-BOARD ECU CONFIGURATION-The topology requirements for a network containing more than one ECU On-Board the vehicle and a single Off-Board Tool are specified in Figure 1 and Table 11:
+The supporting topology requirements are shown in Figures 1 and 2.
+Note that the connection to an Off-Board Tool is optional. - 6.7.1 MULTIPLE ON-BOARD ECU CONFIGURATION-The topology requirements for a network containing more than one ECU On-Board the vehicle and a single Off-Board Tool are specified in Figure 1 and Table 11.